ClaudiaRogoz/LicentaAdobe/README.md

 		-s ; syncs an xd project with an xcode project

--> an XCODE import sample can be found in the SamplesXcodeImport directory -> ISSUE: cannot import multiple views/multiline labels
+-> an XCODE import sample can be found in the SamplesXcodeImport directory -> ISSUE: cannot import multiple views
 ----------------
 Importing objects from Xcode: